kevinhughes27/tournament-app/README.md

 Gotchas
 -------
 Rails isn't smart enough to reload frozen record objects when the yml or json files are changed (although the asset pipeline is now thanks to some code I added.
 This can be fixed when I have time)

+Same idea when adding brackets - you need to run `rake assets:clobber` before running the bracket render tests